ecologies

 The act is simple, almost imperceptible, yet charged with memory.
 The rockpool holds sky, wind, and tide within its shallow basin, both contained and open, shaped by erosion and repetition.
 Situated within this coastal terrain, the gesture is inseparable from place.
 Into this tidal threshold, grief is released, not as spectacle but as continuity.

-In a quiet gesture, saltwater returns to salt water.
-Tears carry the chemistry of the body, the trace of love, and the weight of absence.
-Returning them to the cliff acknowledges cycles larger than the self: evaporation, rain, tide, and breath.
-What is shed in sorrow becomes indistinguishable from the vastness that surrounds it.
+In a quiet ritual, saltwater returns to saltwater.
+Tears carry the chemistry of the body, traces of love, and the weight of absence, acknowledging cycles larger than the self: evaporation, rain, tide, and breath.
+What is shed in sorrow becomes indistinguishable from the vastness surrounding it.

 The work engages ritual, ecology, and embodied memory, transforming mourning into a relational exchange between body and landscape, intimacy and immensity.
-Loss is not resolved but dispersed, held within rock, tide, and horizon
+Loss is not resolved but dispersed, held within rock, tide, and horizon.
+Human tears, saltwater, coastal rock surface, and environmental elements including tide, wind, rain, and sunlight, allowing the salt to crystallise naturally.
+15 x 30cm.

 Becoming with the Leaves 2019